Q: Where in Slovakia was Nosferatu filmed?

 An almost identical shot (the right screenshot above) from a slightly shifted location is inserted before Hutter's third night at the castle, after he discovers Orlok's coffin.
 Both were filmed from the Velická Valley road through what the screenplay said should be "fantastische" tree trunks.

-Commonly mistaken for another castle, the ruins of Starý hrad ("Old Castle"), also called Starhrad (or Varínsky hrad, Varín), appear on the screen as the last shot of Nosferatu – an image of Orlok's castle in decay, which lets the viewers' thoughts linger on the horrors of its owner's formerly almost eternal power and gruesome demise, after Die Ende appears on the screen.
+Commonly mistaken for another castle, the ruins of Starý hrad ("Old Castle"), also called Starhrad (or Varínsky hrad, Varín), appear on the screen as the last shot of Nosferatu – an image of Orlok's castle in decay just before the words Die Ende, which lets the viewers' thoughts linger on the horrors of its owner's formerly almost eternal power and gruesome demise.

 With no maintenance, its walls collapsing and progressively overgrown by trees, Starhrad's decline (filmed by Murnau in 1921 on the left) has advanced through the present (right).